CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/1_Performance Measurement Under Agile Delivery Contracts.md

 **What is the purpose of joint retrospectives and quarterly program reviews (QPRs)?**
 *(Select all that apply)*

-- [ ] Track individual vendor contract compliance
+- [[ ]] Track individual vendor contract compliance
-- [x] Surface system-wide blockers and risks
+- [[x]] Surface system-wide blockers and risks
-- [x] Co-design improvements across teams
+- [[x]] Co-design improvements across teams
-- [x] Celebrate delivery wins and analyze what went wrong
+- [[x]] Celebrate delivery wins and analyze what went wrong [[?]]

-> Correct!
 QPRs and retrospectives help identify systemic risks, improve coordination, and reflect on both successes and failures—driving continuous improvement.

 ---